 What Should Your Blog Look Like?

 Hopefully, we’ve made our points well enough that you understand why we prefer a certain type of look for a marketing blog.
-We think it’s all about usability, convertibility and encouraging conversion action from your content.
+We think it’s all about usability, convertibility, and encouraging conversion action from your content.

 However, we are always open to experimenting with different thoughts and ideas.
 That’s how the topic came up in the first place.
 So, we invite other opinions.
-Whether you agree with our assessment on blog roll layouts or not, leave us a comment below or reach out in social.
-Let us know what you see as a best fit for your business, or if there are specific things you look for when deciding which posts to read.
+Whether you agree with our assessment on blog roll layouts or not, leave us a comment below or reach out on social.
+Let us know what you see as the best fit for your business, or if there are specific things you look for when deciding which posts to read.